loda-lang/loda-programs/programs/oeis/list2.md

 * [A248515](http://oeis.org/A248515) ([L12 program](248/A248515.asm)): Least number k such that 1 - k*sin(1/k) < 1/n^2.
 * [A248517](http://oeis.org/A248517) ([L17 program](248/A248517.asm)): Number of odd divisors > 1 in the numbers 1 through n, counted with multiplicity.
 * [A248522](http://oeis.org/A248522) ([L21 program](248/A248522.asm)): Beatty sequence for 1/(1-exp(-1/3)): a(n) = floor(n/(1-exp(-1/3))).
+* [A248533](http://oeis.org/A248533) ([L65 program](248/A248533.asm)): Number of length n+3 0..4 arrays with every four consecutive terms having the sum of some three elements equal to three times the fourth.
 * [A248572](http://oeis.org/A248572) ([L03 program](248/A248572.asm)): a(n) = 29*n + 1.
 * [A248575](http://oeis.org/A248575) ([L16 program](248/A248575.asm)): Rounded sums of the non-integer cube roots of n, as partitioned by the integer roots: round[sum(j from n^3+1 to (n+1)^3-1, j^(1/3))].
 * [A248598](http://oeis.org/A248598) ([L58 program](248/A248598.asm)): a(n) = (2*n+23)*n*(n-1), a coefficient appearing in the formula a(n)*Pi/324+n+1 giving the average number of regions into which n random planes divide the cube.